b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 7 (Investigator Lab).md

 • Hardware and software
 • OS and file types
 • Deductive reasoning
 • Work is reviewed regularly by the lab manager – to ensure that quality of work is maintained

+• Check the ASCLD Web site for online manual and information

 <br>

+## Lab Budget Planning

+• Break costs down into daily, quarterly, and annual expenses
+– The better you understand these expenses, the better you can delegate resources for each investigation.

+• Use past investigation expenses to extrapolate (extract) expected future costs – similar to any budget estimation

+• Expenses for a lab include:
+– Hardware
+– Software
+– Facility space
+– Training personnel